RAKWireless/WisBlock/README.md

 This repository is created to make your start with WisBlock as simple as possible.
 Let's get started.

+**RAKwireless invests time and resources providing this open source code, please support RAKwireless and open-source hardware by purchasing products from RAKwireless!**

+For support and questions about RAKwireless products please visit our [forum](https://forum.rakwireless.com/)

+To buy WisBlock modules please visit our [online store](https://store.rakwireless.com/)

 ----
 ## Where to find what